Installation Costs, Fees and Charges

 to remove the old carpet and pad if it is the original carpet.
 When mobile

 homes are made, they put down the carpet and then install the walls right down

-carpet because it has to be cut at the base of all the walls and then new
+carpet because the old carpet has to be cut away at the base of all the walls and then new

 tackless strips must be installed.
-It takes more time to do the job right.
+It takes much more time to do the job right.

 carpet installers do not like installing new carpet in mobile homes because